LuxciumProject/pop-n-lock-theme-vscode/README.md

 ## Breaking Changes possible ⚠️

+If you have an error: `🚫Cannot read property 'id' of undefined` Just go in config.json file remove the `"workbench.colorTheme"` then reload vscode and reinstall `Pop N' Lock Theme by Luxcium ✨`

 ### 2 new PREVIEW included 🧪

 Pop N' Lock Theme by Luxcium ✨ TSA/ASD 🧩 (PREVIEW may change in future release)